 AISTD Teaching Diploma, National Branch

-Paul travels annually to Ukraine researching folklore, folk dance and attend workshops, including four summer courses at the International Summer School of Dance in the Kyiv University of Culture and Virsky Studio.
-Since 2010, Paul has been involved in Ukrainian Dance World’s annual Ukrainian Dance Workshop Tour.
-This Tour provides the opportunity for dancers and instructors throughout North America to travel to Ukraine and take workshops with dance masters, professional regional ensembles, children’s ensembles and village dance groups.
+Paul travels annually to Ukraine researching folklore, folk dance, attends workshops and seminars, including multiple summer courses at the International Summer School of Dance in the Kyiv University of Culture and Virsky Studio.
+Paul’s involvement with Ukrainian Dance World’s annual Ukrainian Dance Workshop Tour has provided him with the opportunity to learn ethnographically appropriate lexicon and choreography from Ukraine’s most renowned professional regional ensembles, authentic folk ensembles and both pre-professional and amateur youth ensembles throughout each of the major ethnographic regions in Ukraine.

 Leslie began his dance career at 12 and at the age of 16 he was accepted into the Ukrainian Shumka Dancers.
 During his 10 plus years as a performer in Shumka, he had the privilege of working with such artists as John Pichlyk, Viktor Lytvynov, Brian Webb and Yuri Shevchenko.
 He had the opportunity to tour through Canada and the United States in Shumka’s productions of Absolutely Shumka and Cinderella.
 Leslie was also honored to be one of the performers in Sulyma Productions’ The Nutcracker, A Ballet Fantasy for three consecutive years.
 During Shumka’s 50th Anniversary celebrations, he received a Membership with Distinction award from Shumka for his ongoing dedication to the company.